StartfundInc/erc-refundable-token-standard/working.md

 2. [Escrow contract example](../assets/eip-5528/EscrowContractAccount.sol).
 3. [Unit test example with truffle](../assets/eip-5528/truffule-test.js).

-The above 3 files demonstrate the following conditions for exchanging seller/buyer tokens.
+The above three files demonstrate the following conditions for exchanging seller/buyer tokens.
 - The exchange rate is one-to-one.
 - If the number of buyers reaches 2, the escrow process will be terminated(success).
 - Otherwise(not meeting success condition yet), buyers can refund(or withdraw) their funded tokens.